IvanYeung0610/java-texas-holdem/README.md

 **How The Advanced Topics Were Used**

 - **Sockets** were used to allow multiple running instances of the application to play together instead of all being on one instance locally.
 - **Threads** were used for the server to communicate with multiple clients to enforce the expected flow and logic of texas holdem.
+The client also uses threads to listen to game state updates without freezing the program.
 - **Swing** was used to create a playable user interface.
 Players are able to see a graphical rendering of the cards and use buttons to perform actions in the game.
 Players also had panels indicating who's turn it was and a history of game activities.

 **Notes**